Students learn how to capture the world in another way.

 A maximum of 15 students can participate in this workshop.

-In case of more than 15 students we can split up the group in two parts.
+In the case of more than 15 students, we can split up the group into two parts.

 A workshop will cost between € 100 – and € 700 –

 For more information and related costs, feel free to contact me.

 You can also read this blog post about a workshop pinhole photography showing a short video by Hans ten Berge for local television.